Tejas1Koli/explainmate-next/README.md

             match /explanationsFeedback/{feedbackId} {
               allow create: if request.auth != null;
-              allow read: if false; // Prevents clients from reading feedback lists
+              allow read: if false; // Prevents clients from reading feedback lists }
-              // If you need admin read access via client SDK (not recommended for general users):
+            // Allow authenticated users to write their own rate limit entries
+            // Only backend (with admin privileges) should ideally read these for enforcement.
+            // This rule allows clients to create entries, which the /api/explain route does.
+            // For stronger security, only the admin SDK should write here.
+            // However, the current API route structure adds new requests directly. match /rate_limits/{userId}/user_requests/{requestId} {
+              allow create: if request.auth != null && request.auth.uid == userId;
-              // allow read: if request.auth != null && get(/databases/$(database)/documents/users/$(request.auth.uid)).data.isAdmin == true;
+              allow read, list: if request.auth != null && request.auth.uid == userId; // For simplicity, if client ever needed to see its own rate.
+Server normally checks.
             }
           }
         }
         ```
     *   Click **Publish**.
-If you don't publish the rules, your app won't have the necessary permissions.

 6.  **Run the development server:**
     ```bash
     npm run dev
-    # or
-    yarn dev
     ```
-    The application will be available at `http://localhost:9002` (or another port if 9002 is occupied).
+    The application will be available at `http://localhost:9002`.
     **Important:** If you just created or modified the `.env` file, or changed Firebase settings, you **MUST restart your development server** for the changes to take effect.

     If you are using Genkit with a local development server (e.g., for testing flows):